gonzaotc/gonzaotc/README.md

 ## :email: Contact
-* Do you think that we could be a good match for a project?, contact me, I will be pleased to book a call with you. [gonza.otc@gmail.com](mailto:gonza.otc@gmail.com?subject=[GitHub]%20Source%20Han%20Sans)
+* Do you think that we could be a good match for a project?, contact me.
+I will be pleased to book a call with you. [gonza.otc@gmail.com](mailto:gonza.otc@gmail.com?subject=[GitHub]%20Source%20Han%20Sans)

 <br/>